-Summer weather in Middle Georgia can be brutal.
+Summer weather in Milledgeville and Middle Georgia can be brutal.
 But you don’t have to choose between being comfortably cool and saving money on your utility expenses.
 We’ve assembled some tips to make it simple.

 The best thing you can do to stay comfy and sustain energy efficiency is by servicing your air conditioner.
 ENERGY STAR® says keeping your system operating reliably and efficiently, and Air Concepts of Middle Georgia is able to make that simple.
 During an AC tune-up appointment, we’ll do the following tasks noted by ENERGY STAR and more: